Omarr127/Omarr127/README.md

 🌱 Currently improving my skills in **Generative AI, LLMs, RAG systems, AI deployment, Edge AI, autonomous intelligent systems, and the integration of AI with communication systems for intelligent networking and next-generation wireless technologies**

-# 💡 Areas of Interest

-🤖 **Artificial Intelligence & Machine Learning**
-Developing machine learning workflows, deep learning models, and data-driven applications.

-👁️ **Computer Vision & AI Applications**
-Building vision-based systems and intelligent solutions for real-world automation and decision-making.

-🧠 **Generative AI & LLM Applications**
-Exploring LLMs, RAG systems, embeddings, vector databases, and AI-powered assistants.

-⚡ **Embedded AI & Autonomous Systems**
-Developing intelligent systems that combine AI algorithms with embedded platforms and real-world environments.

-📡 **Wireless Communication & AI for Communications**
-Interested in wireless technologies, intelligent signal processing, and AI-driven communication systems.

-💻 **Software Engineering**
-Building scalable software applications, backend systems, and reliable engineering solutions.

----

-🎯 Open to internships and collaborations in **AI Engineering, Machine Learning, Software Engineering, Embedded AI, Wireless Communication, and Intelligent Systems**
+🎯 Open to internships and collaborations in **Network & Communication Systems, AI & Machine Learning, Software Engineering, and Embedded AI Systems**.

 # 🛠️ Skills & Technologies